-- This allows for an even larger quantity of possible configurations.
+- This allows for a far, far larger quantity of possible numbers.

-While IPv6 is a newer format, most machines you encounter today still use an IPv4 address.
+IPv6 is the newer standard, but most devices you encounter today still use IPv4 addresses.
 In fact, when hearing the term IP address used generally it is almost always referring to the IPv4 standard.

 Is IPv6 faster?
 That depends who you ask!
 If you’re looking for tips to speed up your home network, be sure to check out this guide from our friends at BroadbandNow.com.
 Or, if you’re feeling really adventurous: consider starting your own community ISP.

 The Internet Protocol address was first introduced in 1974, when a group of engineers wrote the first internet protocol proposal.

 Even during the internet’s infancy, it was clear a standardized means of connecting devices to networks was crucial.

 At first, DARPA was in charge of funding the internet and responsible for internet protocol.
 Their jurisdiction stems from the internet’s inception as a military tool before being released to the public.